 Grosshans BL, et al. (2006) TEDS site phosphorylation of the yeast myosins I is required for ligand-induced but not for constitutive endocytosis of the G protein-coupled receptor Ste2p.
 J Biol Chem 281(16):11104-14

-Abstract: The yeast myosins-I Myo3p and Myo5p have well-established functions in the polarization of the actin cytoskeleton and in the endocytic uptake of the G Protein-Coupled Receptor (GPCR) Ste2p.
-A number of results suggest that phosphorylation of the conserved TEDS serine of the myosin-I motor head by the Cdc42p activated PAKs (p21 Activated Kinases) Ste20p and Cla4p is required for the organization of the actin cytoskeleton.
+Abstract: The yeast myosins I Myo3p and Myo5p have well established functions in the polarization of the actin cytoskeleton and in the endocytic uptake of the G protein-coupled receptor Ste2p.
+A number of results suggest that phosphorylation of the conserved TEDS serine of the myosin I motor head by the Cdc42p activated p21-activated kinases Ste20p and Cla4p is required for the organization of the actin cytoskeleton.
 However, the role of this signaling cascade in the endocytic uptake has not been investigated.
-Interestingly, we find that Myo5p TEDS site phosphorylation is not required for slow, constitutive endocytosis of Ste2p but it is essential for rapid, ligand-induced internalization of the receptor.
-Our results strongly suggest that a kinase activates the myosins-I to sustain fast endocytic uptake.
-Surprisingly though, despite the fact that only PAKs are known to phosphorylate the conserved TEDS site, we find that these kinases are not essential for ligand-induced internalization of Ste2p.
-Our observations indicate that a different signaling cascade, involving the yeast homologues of the mammalian PDK1 (3-phosphoinositide-dependent-protein kinase-1), Phk1p and Pkh2p, and SGK (serum and glucocorticoid-induced kinase), Ypk1p and Ypk2p, activate Myo3p and Myo5p for their endocytic function.
+Interestingly, we find that Myo5p TEDS site phosphorylation is not required for slow, constitutive endocytosis of Ste2p, but it is essential for rapid, ligand-induced internalization of the receptor.
+Our results strongly suggest that a kinase activates the myosins I to sustain fast endocytic uptake.
+Surprisingly, however, despite the fact that only p21-activated kinases are known to phosphorylate the conserved TEDS site, we find that these kinases are not essential for ligand-induced internalization of Ste2p.
+Our observations indicate that a different signaling cascade, involving the yeast homologues of the mammalian PDK1 (3-phosphoinositide-dependent-protein kinase-1), Phk1p and Pkh2p, and serum and glucocorticoid-induced kinase, Ypk1p and Ypk2p, activate Myo3p and Myo5p for their endocytic function.

 Topics addressed in this paper